Pula Arena — Roman Amphitheatre

 Pula Airport (PUY)

-Pula Airport offers seasonal international flights from major European cities, especially during summer months.
+Pula Airport offers seasonal international flights from major European cities, especially in summer.

-Transfer: The airport is about 6 km from the city center.
-Taxis, shuttle buses, and car rentals are available.
+Transfer: The airport is about 6 km from the city centre.
+Taxis, shuttle buses and car rentals are available.

 By Car